Shooting Film With Holga 120GFN

 I still remember my early days, back in 1976, when my grandfather was taking photographs with his Agfa Click.
 An old, simple camera that uses medium format film.
 Only two settings: cloudy or sunny.
 No flash.
 Just shoot and hope for the best.

-Grandfather was trying to document our family moments on black and white film.
+Grandfather was trying to document our family moments on black-and-white film.
 The aesthetic allured me.
-To this day, I look for perspectives, patterns, and facial features, which, as I imagine it, would make great black and white images.
+To this day, I look for perspectives, patterns, and facial features, which, as I imagine it, would make great black-and-white images.
 With time, I also got interested in colour, mostly for long-exposures.

 Flashing Mini – Double exposure with lights in bulb shutter.